|Thames River Range Rear, ON|

-The Cartier family cared for the lighthouse for about 150 years until William “Dick” Cartier, the brother of Henry Joseph, passed away in 1950.
-The Lower Thames Valley Conservation Authority obtained the lighthouse on November 6, 1972, through a grant from Her Majesty Queen Elizabeth II, and restored the structure in 1973, rebuilding it stone by stone in the process, and restored the navigational lights in the range lights in 1974.
+The Cartier family cared for the lighthouse for over 110 years until William “Dick” Cartier, the brother of Henry Joseph, passed away in 1950.
+The Lower Thames Valley Conservation Authority obtained the lighthouse on November 6, 1972, through a grant from Her Majesty Queen Elizabeth II, and restored the structure in 1973, rebuilding it stone by stone in the process.
+The navigational lights in the range lights resumed operation in 1974.
 A plaque near the lighthouse honors James L. Cooke, a member of the Conservation Authority, who lead the restoration of the tower and light.

 The lighthouse now stands in the one-hectare Lighthouse Conservation Area, which is controlled by the Conservation Authority.

 Located near the confluence of the Thames River and Lake St. Clair.
 The lighthouse is owned by the Lower Thames Valley Conservation Authority.
 Grounds open, tower closed.

 The lighthouse is owned by Lower Thames Valley Conservation Authority.
 Grounds open, tower closed.

 Pictures on this page copyright Kraig Anderson, used by permission.